erlang/otp/lib/stdlib/doc/guides/terminal_interface.md

 the screen to show the tic-tac-toe board.
 The game will be implemented as an `m:escript`, but it can just as well be implemented in a regular system.

-Let us start by drawing a the board which will look like this:
+Let us start by drawing the board which will look like this:

 ```txt
 ╔═══════╤═══════╤═══════╗